Oluwafemiokans/Vrinda-Sales-Report/README.md

 ## Business Questions

-1. Top 5 Order by Ship-City
+1. What are the top orders by Ship-City

-2. Total Revenue by Channel
+2. What are the revenue by Channel

-3. Total Order by Gender
+3. Return the Total Order by Gender

-4. Total Order by Status
+4. Return the Total Order by Status

-5. Total Revenue
+5. What is the Total Revenue of the Company